 The recent reports that Brexit will lead to government organisations rolling-over on existing IT contracts and simply renewing, is hugely disappointing as it could significantly impact the government’s digital and innovation agenda.

 In the last few years, the Government’s Digital Strategy (GDS) has made great strides by invigorating the skills and desire of government IT organisations to enable change and do things differently.

 This is apparent within the new Government Transformation Strategy 2017 to 2020 policy paper:

 “The imperative is to change, therefore – and to do so at pace and at scale.
 This is the meaning of transformation.
-It is in essence a change of working, of culture and of disposition – changes that are made possible by digital technology.
-That technology is not change itself; it enables the change that is so transformative,” said the Rt Hon Ben Gummer MP, Minister for the Cabinet Office and Paymaster General.
+It is, in essence, a change of working, of culture and of disposition – changes that are made possible by digital technology.
+That technology is not changing itself; it enables the change that is so transformative,” said the Rt Hon Ben Gummer MP, Minister for the Cabinet Office and Paymaster General.

 The key here being transformation, not transition.